skittles9823/terminalmods/README.md

-# MKSHRC Modifications
+# Terminal Modifications

 ## Description
-This module edits a file in `system/etc` called `mkshrc` which works similar to `.bashrc`/`.zshrc` on a Linux machine running bash or zsh respectively.
+This module edits the files `system/etc/mkshrc` and `system/etc/bash/bashrc`.
+Which works the same as `.bashrc`/`.zshrc` on a Linux machine running bash or zsh respectively.

 ## Instructions
 - Install the module from the Magisk Manager's Downloads section, then reboot.
-- In a terminal window type `echo ${EXTERNAL_STORAGE}` to find .aliases and .bashrc
+- Navigate to /sdcard to find .aliases and .bashrc

 ## Requirements
-- Make sure your device has `/system/etc/mkshrc`.
-If it does, you should be good to go.
+- This module should be universal so if you have any issues don't hesitate to create an issue on GitHub and I'll look into it ASAP.

 ## Sources and used/needed tools
  - [MKSH Documentation](https://www.mirbsd.org/mksh.htm)